Cocotte-Corp/PitchDark/gonogo-review/AcceptanceTestPlan.md

         Settings are saved and remain active after restarting the game.

     Key Bindings:
-        The player can open the Options → Controls menu.
+        The player can open the Options → Keybinds menu.
-        The player can rebind movement keys, actions, and other controls.
+        The player can rebind movement keys, actions, and other Keybinds.
         The player can restore defaults at any time.
         Settings are saved and remain active after restarting the game.